starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 The sample weights model ended up giving preference to more recent samples in the dataset, and the trend model incorporated a positive trend for SST at all stations, in line with our expectations.
 We now take a look at the 1D and 2D marginals of the modelled sampling distribution:

 ![Sampled histogram](/assets/posts/generative-modelling-sst/hist2d_test_ba_pred.png)
-*Histograms of sampled 1D and 2D marginals, with additional depiction of the 1D marginals on the test set.*
+*Histograms of the 1D (in orange) and 2D marginals sampled from the modelled distribution,<br>with additional depiction of the 1D marginals on the test set (in blue).*

-If we compare with the marginals of the data distribution from the figure in the beginning of the article, we can see that the normalizing flow has been able to accurately represent the complex non-linearities of the density, while accurately capturing both 1D marginals (low Anderson-Darling distance) and dependencies between different stations (low Kendall absolute error).
+If we compare with the marginals of the data distribution on the figure at the beginning of the article, we can see that the normalizing flow has been able to accurately represent the complex non-linearities of the density, while accurately capturing both 1D marginals and dependency between different stations.

 > The code for this article is available on [github](https://github.com/saschagaudlitz/Flash).